Weather warning for thunderstorms in NI

 It also says to expect disruption to public transport where flooding and lightning strikes occur.

+According to the fire and rescue service, half of the Meadowlane shopping centre in Magherafelt in County Londonderry has been shut down due to flooding.

+The fire service were at the scene helping staff to clear the three to four inches of water.

-The MET Office advises:
+The Met Office advises:

 - There is a small chance homes and businesses could be flooded quickly